 We are collaborating with the government and local communities to create protected areas and develop sustainable industries.
 Our main allies in this quest are the indigenous Shuar communities that have lived in the Nangaritza Valley for generations.
 We helped the Shuar join Ecuador’s innovative Socio Bosque program to obtain annual payments in return for protecting their forests for 20 years.
-Another example is the Tepuyes Reserve, where a Shuar and mestizo community designated a 5,000 acre municipal reserve.
+Another example is the Tepuyes Reserve, where a Shuar and mestizo community designated a 5,000-acre municipal reserve.

-We are also actively purchasing land in the cloud forests of Nangaritza to create a protected corridor between the Andes mountains and Amazon lowlands.
-Through the help of World Land Trust and generous donors, we have established the 2,250 acre Maycú Reserve that protects the rare orange-throated tanager’s only habitat in Ecuador.
+We are also actively purchasing land in the cloud forests of Nangaritza to create a protected corridor between the Andes mountains and the Amazon lowlands.
+Through the help of World Land Trust and generous donors, we have established the 2,250-acre Maycú Reserve that protects the rare orange-throated tanager’s only habitat in Ecuador.
 We also established the 2,552 acre Numbala Reserve – home to one of the last stands of giant podocarpus trees in the world.

 Most recently, we supported the declaration of Zamora Chinchipe Provincial Reserve in southern Ecuador.
-Zamora Chinchipe will protect 1,098,611 acres of forest, shrub and grasslands in a region threatened by rapid deforestation and burgeoning mining concessions, safeguarding wildlife and clean water for nearby communities.
+Zamora Chinchipe will protect 1,098,611 acres of forest, shrub, and grasslands in a region threatened by rapid deforestation and burgeoning mining concessions, safeguarding wildlife and clean water for nearby communities.